frederickaplan/fdh/files/PART3/fdh-3-6.md

 # 4D Processing

+Is the World a Turing Machine (i.e. Made of finite number of states) ?

 ## The 4D Grid

 The 4D Grid is a temporal cache between the 3D measures (cloud points, polygons or other 3d documents) and continuous model of reality (fictional space).